Q: What is a graduate assistantship?

 A: The graduate assistantship office does not offer healthcare or retirement benefits to graduate assistants.
-Students are encouraged to contact the Dowell Health Center for healthcare insurance options.
+Students are encouraged to contact the Student Health Center for healthcare insurance options.

 Q: Is the stipend taxable?

 A: Yes, the stipend is considered taxable income.
-Contact the IRS to determine if tuition waivers are tax-exempt.
+It is best to visit the IRS website to determine if tuition waivers are tax-exempt.

 Q: Will my assistantship benefits affect my eligibility for student loans and other

 A: Consult TU Financial Aid web site pages to review Towson University’s standard Financial Aid budget chart.